banodoco/openmuse/structure.md

 │   │   │   ├── assetService.ts # Service for managing general assets (CRUD operations)
 │   │   │   ├── thumbnailService.ts # Service specifically for handling video thumbnails
 │   │   │   ├── videoEntryService.ts # Service for managing video entry records in the database
-│   │   │   ├── videoUploadService.ts # Service handling video uploads (now primarily to Cloudflare Stream, with legacy Supabase Storage upload deprecated)
+│   │   │   ├── videoUploadService.ts # **Manages video upload process.
+For new uploads, orchestrates calls to the `get-cloudflare-video-upload-url` Edge Function and uses `tus-js-client` to upload directly to Cloudflare Stream.
+Handles creation of `media` table entries with Cloudflare-specific URLs and UIDs.**
 │   │   │   └── videoUrlService.ts # Service for generating or managing video URLs (e.g., signed URLs for Supabase)
 │   │   ├── utils/          # General, reusable utility functions
 │   │   │   ├── videoPreviewUtils.ts # Utilities specifically for video previews